 Misconduct is a very serious fracture for workplace peace and equality.
 Not only has an employee or multiple staff members broken rules that you have set in place for your business, but national legal standards may have been breached.
 It’s never easy to tackle a conflict between employees.
 Like it not, your public image may potentially be affected.
 At www.elliswhittam.com you can read what the steps of a disciplinary investigation are.
 The role of the investigator is especially crucial to help understand the office conduct and culture.
 The sources of evidence will include CCTV footage, documentation, eyewitnesses, telephone call records and online correspondences to name a few.
 You will need to attend meetings with the investigator who will update you on the proceedings and how far the investigation has progressed.
 They may also advise on what kind of disciplinary action is best in accordance with the general practice and the law.

 Achieving workplace equality, workplace peace, and conduct equality are of the highest aims of any business.
 Providing a productive and genuinely positive atmosphere for employees will result in better performance at every level.
+Everyone should have the opportunity to work in a place that has workplace equality, and if you or the company that you work for doesn’t yet promote such rules, then you need to make a change.
+We all deserve the chance to work in a positive work environment.
 Making sure certain sensitivities are catered for will decrease the chance of employees clashing with each other.